SquareSR/alternative-red-routes/2025 Beginner Glitchless/README.md

      - Blizz

 #### Menu After Lance (before entering the next room):
-- Heal to 45+ HP (or to only 22+ if you need red bar to PB)
+- Heal to 45+ HP
+     - (or to 22+ if you need red bar to PB)
-- Optional: Save the game if you don't have a spare X Accuracy + X Special + Revive + Extra Poke to Sacrifice
+- Optional: Save the game
+     - (especially if you don't have an extra X Accuracy + X Special + Revive + alive Squirtle or Paras to sac)

 > Animations are automatically turned on when you enter the Champ fight
-> In red bar, faster to HD Rhydon and TB Gyarados
+> In red bar, it's faster to HD Rhydon and TB Gyarados
-> Not in red bar, faster to Blizz Rhydon and HD Gyarados
+> Not in red bar, it's faster to Blizz Rhydon and HD Gyarados
 > Either strategy is fine, just ensure that you have HDs left to KO Arcanine & Venusaur

 #### Champion: